PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 ## Venture Capital (VC)

-VC means revenue won't bottleneck your project's growth (usage or features), if you spend the money wisely.
+VC means you have way, way more cash to fuel your project's growth, if you spend the money wisely.
 That's pretty much the advantage.
 You will obviously have to build a company around the project so you have a way of making money at least in the long run.

 Depending very heavily on the firm, you may get a lot of support with meeting early customers to generate revenue later on, hiring, free VC swag and your strategy.
 You can always ask the partners and founders from their portfolio to get a sense of what working with them is like.